ulule/limiter/README.md

 ## Why Yet Another Package

-Why yet another rate limit package?
+You could ask us: why yet another rate limit package?

 Because existing packages did not suit our needs.

-We tried:
+We tried a lot of alternatives:

 1. [Throttled][1].
 This package uses the generic cell-rate algorithm.
 To cite the
 documentation: *"The algorithm has been slightly modified from its usual form to